 - (6) For the purposes of this section no account shall be deemed to have been delivered until the duty which reasonably appears to be payable in respect thereof has been paid, unless the Commissioner shall have allowed payment of the estate duty in respect of the said account to be postponed. - 13.
-Section 20 of the principal Ordinance is amended Amendment of Ordinance as follows:-
+Section 20 of the principal Ordinance is amended Amendment as follows:- of Ordinance No. 16 of 1915, s.
+20.

-- (a) The words "a penalty" are substituted for the words "the sum" in the fifteenth line of sub- - (b) Sub-section (2) is repealed. - (c) The word "penalty" is substituted for the word "sum" in the second line of sub-section (3), and the words "a debt" in the third line of sub-section (3) are deleted. - 14.
-Section 22 of the principal Ordinance is repealed, and the following section is substituted therefor :-
+- (a) The words "a penalty" are substituted for the words "the sum" in the fifteenth line of subsection (1). - (b) Sub-section (2) is repealed. - (c) The word "penalty" is substituted for the word "sum" in the second line of sub-section (3), and the words "a debt" in the third line of sub-section (3) are deleted. - 14.
+Section 22 of the principal Ordinance is repealed, Repeal of and the following section is substituted therefor:-